anvitayella/big-data-air-pollution/README.md

 ## Cleaning
 The cleaning code runs a Map Reduce job to filter out rows without all the columns filled in, changes thhe country name "United States of America" to "United States" (to join by country with another dataset that has county name as "United States") and outputs the result in a comma separated format.

-## Profling
+## Profiling
-The profiling code runs a Map Reduce job to count the number of rows in the existing or cleaned dataset and provides information on the minimum and maximum values for each pollutant type.
+The profiling code runs a Map Reduce job to count the number of rows in the existing or cleaned dataset and provides information on the minimum and maximum values for each pollutant type (hap, ozone, pm25).